 Any failure to address these risks successfully may have a material and adverse effect on our financial condition and results of operations.
 Investments and acquisitions may require a significant amount of capital, which would decrease the amount of cash available for working capital or capital expenditures.
 In addition, if we use our equity securities to pay for investments and acquisitions, the value of our listed securities may be diluted.
-If we borrow funds to finance investments and acquisitions, such debt instruments may contain restrictive covenants that could, among other things, restrict us from distributing dividends.
-Moreover, acquisitions may also generate significant amortization expenses related to intangible assets.
+If we borrow funds to finance investments and acquisitions may also generate significant amortization expenses related to intangible assets.
 We are required to test our intangible assets and goodwill for impairment annually or more frequently if events or changes in circumstances indicate that they may be impaired.
 We may also incur investment loss or impairment charges to acquired businesses and assets.